This post contains affiliate links. Please read my disclosures.

 - Tip the dough into a cake tin and bake for 45 minutes.

-- Regular Irish Soda Bread can be baked free-form just on a baking sheet.
+- Regular soda bread can be baked free-form just on a baking sheet.
 Here I recommend baking this gluten-free version in a round cake tin.
 This dough is a little looser and it helps the bread stay in shape during the bake.

-- Also, do use line the cake tin on the bottom and sides with baking parchment to stop the bread from sticking.
+- Also, do use line the cake tin on the bottom and sides with baking parchment to stop the bread from sticking (although this isn't shown on the process images).
 Cut out a circle of parchment and place on the bottom.
 Cut out a straight line of parchment and curl it round the insides of the cake tin.
 Do not grease the parchment.